toladata/Knowledgebase/en/12-learn-toladata/become-a-trainer.md

 In this section you'll find a selection of software training best practices based on our experience.
 Feel inspired!

 ### Get real
 1. Base training on individual roles and real life use scenarios.
-Teach only what they need to know and provide additional resources (like Knowledgebase link) for the curious;
+Teach only what they need to know and provide additional resources (like a Knowledge base link) for the curious;
 2. Put the new tool in a broader context.
 Link TolaData to existing business processes and organization needs;
 3. Use natural language instead of subject matter jargon;
 4. Make the learning environment resemble the work environment.
 Training should be hands-on, based on real life examples and tasks, practical.